 Kickstarter and Indiegogo are the two most popular rewards-based crowdfunding platforms.
 Each has a unique set of strengths: Indiegogo, for instance, has less stringent project requirements, while Kickstarter has a much larger backer community.
-There are also key differences in the funding models offered by each platform to project creators.
+There are also key differences in the funding models offered by each platform to creators.
 So, Kickstarter vs Indiegogo — how do you know which crowdfunding platform is right for your project?

 The following factors will inform your decision: